GdKent/Introduction-to-Machine-Learning/README.md

 G. D. Kent. *Introduction to Machine Learning*.
 GitHub, [https://github.com/GdKent/Introduction-to-Machine-Learning](https://github.com/GdKent/Introduction-to-Machine-Learning), 2024

+## Datasets

+This repository includes two datasets from Kaggle, both of which permit academic & educational use.
+Please see the LICENSE file for a full list of the datasets and their license terms.
+Further, please ensure your use of the datasets complies with Kaggle’s licensing terms and conditions.

 ## License
 - Educational materials: Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).